 Major Story Arcs

 Shang Chi has since reemerged numerous times, to aid friends such as Spider-Man, the X-Men, and his teammates in the Marvel Knights.
-He fought alongside his partners in a newly revived Heroes for Hire with his teammates including Iron Fist, Misty Knight, Coleen Wing, Black Cat, amongst others.
+He fought alongside his partners in a newly revived Heroes for Hire with his teammates including Iron Fist, Misty Knight, Colleen Wing, Black Cat, amongst others.
 After the Heroes for Hire team disbanded, Shang was called to service by MI-6 to help bring-in a Welch crime lord.
 Who was really a Red Dragon with memory loss.
 Sometime after this incident, he became the guardian and teacher to a young Killraven for a period of time.

 Heroes for Hire